 Two things need to happen for integration to occur.
 First, your ANP has to become a competent and compassionate leader for your EP(s).
 Second, you have to embrace the fact that part(s) of you want change and other part(s) resist change.
 Unresolved trauma alters our relationship with adaptation and growth.
 Fisher wrote, “‘Change’ in the context of trauma is something that happens just before the moment of full impact.
 Prior to each traumatic event, life is going along normally, then suddenly there is a change, and then the ‘worst happens.’
 Change is thus threatening to trauma patients.”6 Getting better, with all its hope and promises for a good life, is an unknown, hence some defenses will react to change as a threat.

-Even the ANP functions by resisting change — for as long as we can, most of us do all we can to avoid EPs and their memories of the trauma.
-The EPs are also entrenched in the status quo, as they are the product of unconscious conditioning, if not the archetypal drive for survival.
+Even the ANP functions by resisting change — for as long as possible, most of us do all we can to avoid EPs and their memories of the trauma.
+The EPs are also resistant to change; they are the product of unconscious conditioning, if not the archetypal drive for survival.

 Rather than trying to tackle head on inner resistance, which tends to just activate defenses, it’s best to approach all parts of oneself with radical self-acceptance.
 Remember when we are talking about parts, we are speaking of an amalgam of defenses, emotions, beliefs, and personality traits that are conditioned, unconscious reactions to both inner and outer environments.
 Radical self-acceptance means accepting whatever emotions, beliefs, and body sensations come up.
 However, radical self-acceptance is not about tolerating suffering.
 It is always a good idea to respond to any form of mental pain with techniques that increase living within the Window of Tolerance.

-Radical self-acceptance addresses the tendency to disown parts that hold memories of abuse and truncated defense responses.
-Most of us unconsciously blame our EP(s) for sexual abuse — we should have fought the abuser (Fight EP), not trusted him (Submit EP or Attach EP), or tried to escape (Flight EP) — and disown those parts of ourselves, just as societies have done for millennia.
+Radical self-acceptance addresses the tendency to disown parts that hold memories of trauma and truncated defense responses.
+Most of us unconsciously blame our EP(s) for sexual trauma — we should have fought the abuser (Fight EP), not trusted him (Submit EP or Attach EP), or tried to escape (Flight EP) — and disown those parts of ourselves, just as societies have stigmatized victims of sexual trauma for millennia.
 But we can’t integrate what we disown.
 To recover, sometimes we have to create societies in ourselves that are much better than the ones we have known or currently reside within.

 Often this is as simple as beginning with a shift from the “I” mindset of the ANP to addressing the inner “we.”
 Both ANPs and EPs have needs and intentions.
 The best leaders try to take into consideration everyone’s objectives, even if they are not going to act on them.
 Think of the perfect job.
 Even if your idea isn’t the one chosen for the project, you still want to be acknowledged.